codeforamerica/shiba/README.md

 - Generate an encryption key - see instructions in the next section.
 - Run the application using ShibaApplication run configuration
 - If Intellij is reporting error on getters/setters/builders..., check again if you enabled Lombok plugin and annotation processing correctly.
+- Open "Edit Run/Debug configuration" dialog
+    - Enter comma-separated names of the profiles in "Active profiles"

 ### Generate an encryption key:
 - Install the `tinkey` command line utility to generate an encryption key, following [their docs](https://github.com/google/tink/blob/master/docs/TINKEY.md)